FlyingBober/IcedTea-Docker/README-ja.md

 # Copy your jnlp file to ./files
 cp your_app.jnlp ./files

+# Forward windows if you have Wayland
+xhost +local:

 # Start Docker
 docker compose up -d
 docker exec -it icedtea bash